Evening Dress, March 1812

 Ackermann’s Repository of Arts, March 1812.

-“Evening Full Dress”
+“Evening Full Dress.”

 This is a pretty dress, very typical of 1812, but the most interesting thing here may be the footnote, explaining that the real dress is much more fashionable than represented by the artist!

 In the first year of this publication, many of the dresses represented in the prints, as well as most of the fashion commentary, were provided by the famous modiste, Madame Lanchester.
-The designer of this dress was Mrs. Gill, who had once apprenticed to Madame Lanchester.
+The designer of this dress was Mrs. Gill, who is believed to have once apprenticed to Madame Lanchester.
 The effusive comments here about Mrs. Gill suggest that her mentor may still have been penning some of the fashion commentary and description.
 And it would be in keeping with Madame Lanchester’s vanity to chastise the artist!

 The print is described in the magazine as follows: